Datawheel/canon/packages/cms/README.md

 |`pslug`|If the cubeName is not known, you may provide the unique slug of the desired dimension to limit results to that profile|
 |`limit`|A number, passed through to SQL `LIMIT` to limit results|
 |`id`|Exact match `id` lookup.
 Keep in mind that a member `id` is not necessarily unique and may require a `dimension` specification|
+|`cms`|If set to true, bypasses all "Hiding" functionality (profile, variant, or member) and shows ALL matching results.

 Example query: